 Problem Statement

 Cultural norms and societal inhibitors in Washington, D.C., are a stumbling block to low-income families living in affordable and subsidized housing.
-These stumbling blocks stemming from a lack of health literacy, a lack of financial literacy, social inadequacy, addictions and other ills, lead to multigenerational dependence on housing assistance preventing families from living out their God given purpose, attaining financial security and enjoying abundant life.
+These stumbling blocks stemming from a lack of health literacy, financial literacy, social inadequacy, addictions, and other ills, lead to multigenerational dependence on housing assistance preventing families from living out theirGod-given purpose, attaining financial security and enjoying abundant life.

 Purpose Statement